MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ### -IrmLogMaxAge
 The IrmLogMaxAge parameter specifies the maximum age for the IRM log file.
 Log files that are older than the specified value are deleted.
 The default value is 30 days.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes and s = seconds.

 Setting the value of the IrmLogMaxAge parameter to 00:00:00 prevents the automatic removal of connectivity log files because of their age.